qinyul/ms-barqi-betes/README.md

 **Please Read This Documenation Before You Running this Microservice**

-This microservices is not tested in any platform services, i tried to deploy to heroku, but nowdays heroku asking credit card details if you want to use their service. but this Microservice working fine on my local
+This microservice is not tested in any platform services, i tried to deploy to heroku, but nowdays heroku asking credit card details if you want to use their service. but this Microservice working fine on my local

 ## Installation